Chantel05/Chantel05/README.md

 ## ⚡ Fun Fact

-I believe that creativity is a superpower in tech — and I’m here to code, create, and connect! 🚀✨
+I believe that creativity is a superpower in tech — and I’m here to code, create, and connect! 🚀✨ ✨ Let's build the future of automation, AI and digital transformation together.